 My favorite local stylist Wendy Wright is here guest posting to teach us about choosing flattering color.
 This is a new series I’ll be presenting, each post covering a different color palette.
+This week she is featuring me, as the model for Deep Muted.
 So without further ado, here’s Wendy!

 * Dominant Color Temperature: Cool